-Making a Will at an early stage is always a good idea, but it is important to remember that your circumstances and situations may change over the years, which means you need to look into updating or changing your Will regularly.
+Making a Will at an early stage of your adult life is always a good idea, but it is important to remember that your circumstances and situations may change over the years, which means you need to look into updating or changing your Will regularly.

 Attaching a Codicil (see below to know more about a Codicil) to your existing Will can amend your existing Will, but the most practicable way to change a Will is by making a new Will.